massoncheg/forgejo-docs/docs/user/profile.md

 It uses the `README.md` file from the `.profile` repository of the user (or organization), if it exists.

+Forked `.profile` repositories do not display profile content - only regular `.profile` repositories (not forks) will be used to populate the profile page.
+If you want to use content from a forked `.profile` repository, convert the fork to a regular repository in the "Danger Zone" section of repository settings.

 ![Profile README.md](../_images/user/profile/profile-step2.png)

 Making the `.profile` repository private will hide the Profile README.